oshaughnessy/aws-web-examples/01-s3/README.md

 * It gives you back the URL to the new site.
 * It verifies that it's accessible over HTTP.

 There are more sophisticated ways to host a web site in S3.
-This just shows a simple way to do it using Python.
+You can run the site under your own domain, with or without using [Route 53](https://aws.amazon.com/route53/).
+You can use the [CloudFront](https://aws.amazon.com/cloudfront/) CDN (or others) to improve performance, reduce cost, and use SSL.
+This just shows a way to use S3 with Python.

+Assumptions:

+* You have [boto3](https://boto3.readthedocs.io/en/latest/guide/quickstart.html#installation) installed, the Python SDK for AWS.
+* You have API access to your AWS account, and you've configured your account to use it.